isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   a.
 In fact, growth is critical
   b.
 It gives us the resources to solve our problems
   c.
 It creates opportunities
-  i.
-For our workers to secure better jobs ii.
-For our young to receive a first class education iii.
+  &nbsp; i.
+For our workers to secure better jobs
+  &nbsp; ii.
+For our young to receive a first class education
+  &nbsp; iii.
 For all of us to improve our lives and fulfil our dreams

 d.
 Growth is not just abstract numbers
-  i.
-It is changing our people’s lives for the better ii.
+  &nbsp; i.
+It is changing our people’s lives for the better
+  &nbsp; ii.
 It is about the Singapore story, as lived in the lives of each one of us

 Older generation of Singaporeans have experienced this

 a. e.g. Mr Arumugam Jeyapal – working in PSA (Slide 1)
-  i.
-Only had two years of vocation training after his PSLE ii.
-Started out as a prime-mover driver, earning $250 a month iii.
-Worked his way up, and now is a mentor to yard-crane operators, earning $3,000 a month, and is active in the SPWU iv.
+  &nbsp; i.
+Only had two years of vocation training after his PSLE
+  &nbsp; ii.
+Started out as a prime-mover driver, earning $250 a month
+  &nbsp; iii.
+Worked his way up, and now is a mentor to yard-crane operators, earning $3,000 a month, and is active in the SPWU
+  &nbsp; iv.
 Upgraded from 3-room to a 5-room HDB flat
-  v.
-Three children are also doing well in different fields – a soccer coach, a lawyer (DPP), and a daughter studying in NIE to become a teacher vi.
+  &nbsp; v.
+Three children are also doing well in different fields – a soccer coach, a lawyer (DPP), and a daughter studying in NIE to become a teacher
+  &nbsp; vi.
 Now 58, he says, “I have lived the Singapore story…I am grateful for what the Government has provided”

 Middle-aged Singaporeans too

 a. e.g. Mdm Lim Hui Bin, wafer fab specialist (Slide 2)
-  i.
-Quit her job in 1999 to help daughter who was not doing well in school ii.
-When her daughter’s studies improved, she returned to work full-time as a machine operator at Seagate – was on night shift and had to work OT to supplement her low pay iii.
-Friends told her that she could earn more in a wafer fab iv.
+  &nbsp; i.
+Quit her job in 1999 to help daughter who was not doing well in school
+  &nbsp; ii.
+When her daughter’s studies improved, she returned to work full-time as a machine operator at Seagate – was on night shift and had to work OT to supplement her low pay
+  &nbsp; iii.
+Friends told her that she could earn more in a wafer fab
+  &nbsp; iv.
 She resigned to find a job in the wafer fab industry but had no skills and no “lobang”
-  v.
-Responded to an ad by NTUC’s Employment and Employability Institute (e2i) to equip herself with relevant skills vi.
-Joined STMicroelectronics as a wafer fab specialist, earning $1,400 a month, nearly one-third more than before vii.
+  &nbsp; v.
+Responded to an ad by NTUC’s Employment and Employability Institute (e2i) to equip herself with relevant skills
+  &nbsp; vi.
+Joined STMicroelectronics as a wafer fab specialist, earning $1,400 a month, nearly one-third more than before
+  &nbsp; vii.
 At 45, she has made a successful career switch to a new job with brighter prospects; daughter is now at Singapore Poly studying to become an Optometrist

 Young Singaporeans are writing their own Singapore stories

 a.
 Enjoy far more opportunities than what their parents ever did
 b. e.g. Crystaline Tan, Neng Abdul Rashid, David Aw – three SMU graduates (Slide 3)
-  i.
+  &nbsp; i.
 Fresh out of school
-  ii.
-Recruited by Fullerton Financial Holdings (a Temasek company) iii.
-Now happily working in Dubai iv.
+  &nbsp; ii.
+Recruited by Fullerton Financial Holdings (a Temasek company)
+  &nbsp; iii.
+Now happily working in Dubai
+  &nbsp;iv.
 They are taking risks, venturing out, and seizing opportunities, and launching off on exciting international careers

 c. e.g. Muhammad Fadzuli, computer games enthusiast (Slide 4)
-  i.
-Addicted to computer games as a boy ii.
-Did a Diploma in Entertainment Technology in Nanyang Poly and topped his class iii.
+  &nbsp; i.
+Addicted to computer games as a boy
+  &nbsp; ii.
+Did a Diploma in Entertainment Technology in Nanyang Poly and topped his class
+  &nbsp; iii.
 Applied to Carnegie Mellon University
-    1. They gave him advanced standing
+    &nbsp;&nbsp; 1.
+They gave him advanced standing
-    2. Waived requirement for a Bachelor’s degree
+    &nbsp;&nbsp; 2.
+Waived requirement for a Bachelor’s degree
-    3. Allowed him to pursue his Masters directly iv.
+    &nbsp;&nbsp; 3.
+Allowed him to pursue his Masters directly
+  &nbsp; iv.
 Won an MDA-ST Electronics scholarship
-  v.
+  &nbsp; v.
 Now on 3-month attachment at Disney (a collaboration with the university) helping to develop a new computer game

 d. e.g. Brenda Tan, marketing manager (Slide 5)
-  i.
-Was “playful and lazy” in school ii.
-O-levels results were not good iii.
-Went to ITE, and then to Ngee Ann Poly for a Diploma in Business iv.
+  &nbsp; i.
+Was “playful and lazy” in school
+  &nbsp; ii.
+O-levels results were not good
+  &nbsp; iii.
+Went to ITE, and then to Ngee Ann Poly for a Diploma in Business
+  &nbsp; iv.
 Got a job in Citibank as a tele-sales officer
-    1. Did well, was promoted, and posted to Malaysia to help set up a new unit there
+    &nbsp;&nbsp; 1.
+Did well, was promoted, and posted to Malaysia to help set up a new unit there
-    2. Became manager of the unit, overseeing a staff of 80
+    &nbsp;&nbsp; 2.
+Became manager of the unit, overseeing a staff of 80
-    3. Now back in Singapore and progressing in her career
+    &nbsp;&nbsp; 3.
+Now back in Singapore and progressing in her career
-    v.
+    &nbsp; v.
 She says, “ITE has given many opportunities to people [like me] who are less academically incline..this is something unique about our education system and about the openness and acceptance of our society”

 This is what we mean when we talk about growth, about investing in our people, about thinking long-term